user00000001/tesrasdk-java/docs/en/README.md

 ## Overview

-This official Ontology Java SDK is a comprehensive Java library for the Ontology blockchain.
+This official Tesra Java SDK is a comprehensive Java library for the Tesra blockchain.
 This SDK supports multiple functions including native wallet management, digital identity management, digital asset management, smart contract deployment and invocation and node communication.
 This SDK will continue to be updated with new features.

 ## Main functions